vividfog/nordpool-predict-fi/README.md

 - An example of a smarter *existing* column: Create a function that has the ability to fill in nuclear power production into the respective column for 5 days into the future, perhaps by reading market messages.

-- An example of a *new* column: Transmission_FI_SE3, which either predicts or makes assumptions about the transfer lines between Finland and Northern Sweden.
+- An example of a *new* column: SolarPowerMW, which follows, predicts or makes assumptions about solar power production in megawatts.

 In both cases, your predictor function needs to return a data frame with 7 days to the past, and 5 days to the future, using the best assumptions (or sub-model) it can work with.